andriivorona/andriivorona/README.md

 performance, self-organized.
 I'm learning fast.

 I have experience in working with and communicate with people.
- 🌱 I’m currently learning React, Redux, Laravel, MongoDB..
+ - 🌱 I’m currently learning React, Redux, Laravel, MongoDB..
- 🔭 I’m currently working on the World)
+ - 🔭 I’m currently working in Angular2+, TP, JS.
- 📫 How to reach me: andrii.y.vorona@gmail.com or Twitter: @Andrev___Vorona;
+ - 📫 How to reach me: andrii.y.vorona@gmail.com or Twitter: @Andrev___Vorona;
- 💬 Ask me about everything)
+ - 💬 Ask me about everything)

 <!--
 Here are some ideas to get you started: